ZaneDied/LUAS/theloving/Sprint 2/Discussion.md

 I have just created the buy version, and that was probably the hardest part to do since I had to figure out how to style it and also its logic.
 I also kept getting confused by my own code, but it was later resolved by re-following my pseudo code.

 I do not want to touch my program if it works — it works.
 It might not be the tidiest anymore, and I may have changed too much stuff.
 But again, if it works it works.
+(There might be some font text error, I cannot be bothered to check all of it.)

+Theres a bug, on top window bug, I may have tweak the logic to much and maybe have broke the logic, I have tested and rexamine the code, I have changed quite a few within the buy and sell version, and a working window would be briefcase version and below.
+I did some comparrison, between the 2 codes where that there was a implementation of new padding and I think my z cords were getting confused, I have fix the window click logic love.mousepressed

+Clicking a title bar immediately brings that window to the front AND starts the drag instantly.

+Clicking the window body (including buttons) brings that window to the front to handle the action.

+I have also included the display fixes for the Network window you requested in the previous step.

+**NOTE** Also fixed the anoyance of clicking the title bar

+after making the first ever working game
+I tried to work on the second version of selling game and I tried to make the windows very adaptable on the tables and I think I ended up messing up something.
+Because Ive been replacing and remaking and replace parts of the code to fit perfectly without changing much of the variables.

+I give up, I cant get to fix it, I have done to much stuff so il over flow the sell version 2 to the next sprint and work on the menu and save, since I have already fix the bugs of window disapearing and window active.